digigaia/kudu/README.md

 - investigate whether color_eyre::Result is the right result type for the library.
 Maybe we should use std::Result and reserve the usage of color_eyre::Result for the unittests?

-- check which types should implement the `Copy` trait (Name, Symbol, etc...)

 #### Investigate Serde

 - check whether ABIEncoder would be better written as a Serde serializer